gradle/gradle/design-docs/component-metadata.md

 * Add a model for Ivy-specific module metadata and make this available via `ModuleVersionMetaData`
     * Include any extra attributes defined in the `<info>` element.
 Do not include the namespace qualifier.
+    * Include any name/value pairs defined as child elements of the `<info>` element.
+Do not include the namespace qualifier.
     * The actual values should already be available (and cached) via the underlying Ivy ModuleDescriptor
     * The API should assume that other metadata models may be present as well
 * For any rule that declares IvyModuleDescriptor as an input: